 Pre-approval vs. pre-qualification: What’s the difference?

-Getting pre-approved, in contrast, is a more in-depth process that involves a lender running a credit check and verifying your income and assets, says Rodriguez.
-Then an underwriter does a preliminary review of your financial portfolio and, if all goes well, issues a written commitment for financing up to a certain loan amount; this commitment is good for up to 90 or 120 days.
+Getting pre-approved, in contrast, is a more in-depth process that involves a lender running a credit check and verifying your income and assets.
+An underwriter does a preliminary review of your financial portfolio and, if all goes well, issues a written commitment for financing up to a certain loan amount; this commitment is good for up to 90 or 120 days.
 So as long as you find your dream house and officially apply for your loan approval in that time period, you’re good to go!

 A letter of pre-approval from a mortgage lender is a little like to a VIP ticket straight into a home seller’s heart.
 Why?
 It’s proof you are both willing and able to purchase the home.
 Consequently, many sellers will accept an offer only from a buyer who has been pre-approved, which makes sense given that without pre-approval, there’s basically no guarantee whatsoever that the deal will go through.